camerony/VoronCustom/MiniABLGXerpaLite/README.md

 Strain Relief & Spacers

-Use 2 x M3x30 to replace included M3x25
-Optional Use Short piece of PTFE for added relief
+Use 2 x M3x30 (partially threaded preferred) to replace included M3x25 Optional Use Short piece of PTFE for added relief